-- Brush your teeth for at least two minutes twice a day, or after each meal – but wait for at least 30 minutes after you’ve consumed acidic food and drinks.
-If you brush too soon, while acids are potentially still attacking your tooth enamel, you risk damaging it in its vulnerable state.
+- Brush your teeth for at least two minutes twice a day, or after each meal – but wait for at least 20 minutes after you’ve consumed acidic food and drinks.
+If you brush too soon, while acids may still be on your tooth enamel, you may damage your enamel in its vulnerable state.

 - Replace your toothbrush at least every three months.

 Many people stop at tooth brushing, but there are a few more important steps you can take to keep your teeth and gums healthy and eliminate bad breath:

 - Bacteria and food particles hide under a thin layer of mucus in the tongue.
 Make sure you brush your tongue as well as your teeth.

 - Use dental floss to clean between your teeth and dislodge any trapped food.